realwoopee/multi-purpose-tg-bot/README.md

 [![](https://images.microbadger.com/badges/version/admiralwoop/multi-purpose-tg-bot.svg)](https://microbadger.com/images/admiralwoop/multi-purpose-tg-bot)
 [![](https://img.shields.io/badge/docker%20hub-099cec)](https://hub.docker.com/r/admiralwoop/multi-purpose-tg-bot)

-**Multi-purpose Telegram Bot** is a telegram bot inside a ASP.NET Core app.
+**Multi-purpose Telegram Bot** is a telegram bot based on ASP.NET Core & [Telegram.Bot](https://github.com/TelegramBots/Telegram.Bot).

-The main idea of this bot is use of a architecture where bot uses filters and corresponding handlers to handle updates received from Telegram.
+The main idea of this bot is use of filter-handler architecture similar to ASP.NET routes and controllers.

-That way you don't need to have single handler that handles all kinds of messages.
+That way you don't need to put all your logic in a single controller.

-What you have is **the** router and many filters that decide what handler will handle new received message.
-Thus handlers have only one responsibility - get some information from a message and do something with it.
+What you have is a single router and many filters that decide what handler will with a received message.
+Thus handlers have only one responsibility - get some information from the message and do something based on that info.

 ### Third party libraries
 * [Telegram.Bot library](https://github.com/TelegramBots/Telegram.Bot)